96boards/projects/imu/README.md

 # IMU-MPU6050 interfacing

-This project shows how to interface 6 DoF IMU (Intertial Measurement Unit) with 96Boards.
+This project shows how to interface **6 DoF IMU** (Intertial Measurement Unit) with 96Boards.
 Sensor value will be read by a C program and passed to a Python script which does
-3D rendering with the help of OpenGL and pygame.
+3D rendering with the help of **OpenGL** and **pygame**.
 This allows us to visualize the rotation about X and Y axes graphically.
 Unix socket is used for
 IPC (Inter Process Communication) between C and Python processes.

 # Table of Contents